‘When you’re walking the view shifts and changes.

 Still, one morning mid-week the sun shone between showers and I risked a walk.
 I headed down a path that skirted wetlands and vineyards (on one side) and bush (on the other side) and then turned south to follow the path back into the bush.

 The low-lying parts of the land along the trail had flooded.
 Beyond the reeds that bordered the flooded land, I saw trees with their trunks submerged, and waterbirds diving and swooping from branch to branch.

 There was even a family of ducks.

-Once I’d walked far enough south, I turned west, deep into the scrub, where there were no more floods, and where yellow blossom dotted the landscape (more about which in an upcoming post).
+Once I’d walked far enough south, I turned west, deep into the bush, where there were no more floods, and where yellow blossom dotted the landscape (more about which in an upcoming post).
 But even as I walked, the sky darkened and the temperature dropped.